opennetworkinglab/onos/apps/p4-tutorial/exercise-2.md

         You should see 7 devices in total.
 Please note the driver that has been assigned to this device `bmv2:p4-tutorial-pipeconf`.
-It means that the device is being controlled using the driver behaviors provided the BMv2 device driver (which uses P4Runtime) and the pipeconf.
+It means that the device is being controlled using the "behaviors" provided by the BMv2 driver (which uses P4Runtime) plus the pipeconf ones.

     2. Check the links: